nameissrikanth2303/ninja_html/README.md

 **Description**:
 Complete the HTML development of the page and submit a pull request to main branch.
+- Use frontend frameworks like Bootstrap or Material-UI.
 - Contact Us should trigger mailto: info@designstring.com
 - LinkedIn URL for profiles can be link to https://www.linkedin.com/ or no need to link
 - Making it resoponsive for mobile is optinoal.